 Common Questions About Lance Armstrong’s Doping Scandal

-There were losses to Lance Armstrong‘s net worth due to his scandal, but he is reportedly worth around 50 million, at least as of 2018, so it would appear he is not hurt badly.
+There were losses to Lance Armstrong‘s net worth due to his scandal, but he is reportedly worth around 50 million, at least as of 2018.

 Yes, Lance Armstrong lost a testicle during his testicular cancer bout.